sumeetmathpati/cs-gate/_dbms/schedules/concurrent-schedules-problems.md

     - Uncommited transaction may fail and rollback.
     - Hence, the value read by other new transaction will not be correct.
     - This leads to inconsistency of the database.

-Dirty read leads to inconsistency only when the transaction which has written the data has been rollbacked.
+- **Why dirty read is a problem?**
-{: .note}
+    - Dirty read leads to inconsistency only when the transaction which has written the data has been rollbacked.

 ## Example